h3r2tic/notorious6/README.md

 Should work on Windows and Linux (🐧 not tested yet).
 Mac will probably throw a fit due to the use of OpenGL.

 1. [Get Rust](https://www.rust-lang.org/tools/install).
-2. Clone the repo and run `cargo run --release`
+2. Clone the repo and run `cargo build --release` or `cargo run --release`

 The compiled binary sits in `target/release/notorious6`